PedroHang/RFV-Segmentation/README.md

 [URL to the Web App hosting the RFV Analysis](https://rfv-segmentation.onrender.com/)

+(It might take up to 60 seconds for the web page to load if it stood inactive for a long period)

 ## Features

 - **Data Upload:** Users can upload a CSV file containing their purchase data.
 The input data must follow the format of the provided `data.csv` file.